 Push the switch to turn the air conditioner on.
-An indicator light on the switch will illuminate when the fan control dial is on.
+The indicator light on the switch will illuminate when the fan control dial is set at position 1, 2, 3, or 4.

 Push the switch once again to turn the air conditioner off.